webdevkaleem/webdevkaleem/README.md

 - Admins can upload files for public download.
 - All files are automatically deleted after 24 hours, ensuring privacy and anonymity.
 - Aimed at helping classmates share files easily, especially for those without mobile access.

-> Note: This project is also a work in progress and is not yet fully functional.

 <br/>